D1mme/microphone_spotformer/README.md

 The spotformer implemented in this repisotory is my interpretation of the following paper:

-[1] J. Martinez, N. Gaubitch and W. B. Kleijn, "A robust region-based near-field beamformer," <em> 2015 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) <\em>, South Brisbane, QLD, Australia, 2015, pp. 2494-2498, doi: 10.1109/ICASSP.2015.7178420.
+[1] J. Martinez, N. Gaubitch and W. B. Kleijn, "A robust region-based near-field beamformer," <em> 2015 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP) </em>, South Brisbane, QLD, Australia, 2015, pp. 2494-2498, doi: 10.1109/ICASSP.2015.7178420.